-An isometric drawing is a type of 3D drawing that is set out using 30-degree angles.
-It's a type of axonometric drawing in which the same scale is used for every axis, resulting in a non-distorted image.
-Isometric grids are relatively easy to set up, and once you've mastered the basics of isometric drawing, creating a freehand isometric sketch is quite straightforward.
+Isometric drawing, sometimes called isometric projection, is a type of 2D drawing used to draw 3D objects that is set out using 30-degree angles.
+It's also a type of axonometric drawing, meaning that the same scale is used for every axis, resulting in a non-distorted image.
+Since isometric grids are pretty easy to set up, once you understand the basics of isometric drawing, creating a freehand isometric sketch is relatively simple.

-In this guide, we'll cover everything you need to know about isometric drawing.
-Learn what exactly defines an isometric drawing, how it differs from one-point perspective, how to get started creating your own isometric projection, and more.
+This post explains all you need to know about isometric drawing.
+You'll learn exactly what defines an isometric drawing, how it differs from one-point perspective, what to do to get started creating your own isometric projection, and even more.
+Elevate your art skills further by following the tutorials in our how to draw guide (which will teach you how to draw pretty much anything).

 What is isometric drawing?

 An isometric drawing is a 3D representation of an object, room, building or design on a 2D surface.
-One of the defining characteristics of an isometric drawing, compared to other types of 3D representation, is that the final image is not distorted.
+One of the defining characteristics of an isometric drawing, compared to other types of 3D representation, is that the final image is not distorted and is always to scale.
 This is due to the fact that the foreshortening of the axes is equal.
 The word isometric comes from Greek to mean 'equal measure'.

-Isometric drawings differ from other types of axonometric drawing, including dimetric and trimetric projections, in which different scales are used for different axes to give a distorted final image.
+Isometric drawings are a good way to show measurements and how components fit together, and is used in technical drawing, often by engineers and architects.
+They differ from other types of axonometric drawing, including dimetric and trimetric projections, in which different scales are used for different axes to give a distorted final image.

 Isometric drawing vs one-point perspective

 Both isometric drawings and one-point perspective drawings use geometry and mathematics to present 3D representations on 2D surfaces.
-One-point perspective drawings mimic what the human eye perceives, so objects appear smaller the further away they are from the viewer.
+One-point perspective drawings mimic the human eye, so objects appear smaller the further away they are from the viewer.
 In contrast, isometric drawings use parallel projection, which means objects remain at the same size, no matter how far away they are.

 Basically, isometric drawing doesn’t use perspective in its rendering (i.e. lines don’t converge as they move away from the viewer).
 Isometric drawings are more useful for functional drawings that are used to explain how something works, while one-point perspective drawings are typically used to give a more sensory idea of an object or space.